 Just as we need to understand the trends and impact around tourism, construction, or the fishing industry as they relate to our economy and society, we need to understand the significant role that nonprofits play in our communities.

 MANP conducts regular research on Maine’s nonprofit sector to help organizations, individuals and policymakers better understand the vital role of nonprofits in creating, sustaining and improving Maine’s quality of life.

 Key Findings About Maine Nonprofits

-MANP’s latest analysis, drawn from 2018 IRS filings and 2019 Maine Department of Labor data, affirms nonprofits are vital to Maine’s economy and quality of life.
+MANP’s latest analysis, published in 2021 and drawn from 2018 IRS filings and 2019 Maine Department of Labor data, affirms nonprofits are vital to Maine’s economy and quality of life.
 Nonprofits:

 - Contribute approximately $14 billion dollars per year to the economy through wages paid, retail and wholesale purchases, and professional services contracted.

 - Pay $5.2 billion annually in wages, which translates to an estimated $304 million in personal income tax revenue for Maine.

 - Employ 16% of Maine’s workforce: that’s 1 in 6 Maine workers and more than 100,000 jobs!

 - Mobilize over 400,000 volunteers per year who donate approximately $1 million of time + talent to improve Maine communities.

 There are many sources for information about nonprofits and the challenges and trends influencing their work.